 We have many activities for children, teens and adults.
 Admission is FREE.
 Check our Calendar of Events or drop in at any of our libraries and pick up schedules of storytimes, programs, and classes.

 Yes.
 All study, conference, and meeting rooms require advance reservation and a library card to use.
 Study rooms may be reserved by all patrons.
 Conference and meeting rooms may be reserved by patrons 18 years or older.
-Call or visit any library location to reserve a meeting room space.
+Call or visit any library location or use our form to reserve a meeting room space.

 Options and requirements can be found on the Get A Library Card page.

 What are my responsibilities when having a library card?

 Patrons are responsible for all use made of their card and materials borrowed.
 It is the patron’s responsibility to keep their account current by notifying the library of any changes in name, address, and phone number.
 Please update your information by visiting any Richmond Public Library location.
 You will need to bring in proof of your current address or name change.